top of page

 If you're flying out of Gatwick and want to start your trip in comfort, this guide to Gatwick airport lounges is for you.
 Whether you're looking for a peaceful retreat, a decent buffet, or somewhere to get a quick drink before your flight, Gatwick has plenty of lounge options in both terminals.

 I've personally reviewed nearly all of them, and there were some surprises, both good and bad.
-Plus, I’ll also give you insider tips on how to get the best deal, and everything you need to know about car parking at Gatwick.
+Plus, I’ll also give you insider tips on how to get the best deal.
+I also use cheap flight alerts to keep trip costs down when flying from London Gatwick (like Jack’s Flight Club full review here).

 Check out the Gatwick Airport Lounges